oneclickvirt/oneclickvirt.github.io/docs/en/guide/docker/docker_precheck.md

 (If you need to bind an IPV6 address, then please make sure to use the installation script of this set of scripts for docker installation, you need it to automatically preset some of the settings)

-If the hardware resources are just a little bit better, need to limit more things and need to limit the size of the hard disk, you can use the LXD partition of the script batch open LXC virtualization containers
+If the hardware resources are just a little bit better, need to limit more things and need to limit the size of the hard disk, you can use the incus partition of the script batch open LXC virtualization containers

 If the hardware is very good and you have a lot of resources, you can use the PVE partition script to batch open KVM virtualized VMs.